The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 Offers Telehealth

 Pediatric OtolaryngologyAdult and Pediatric Voice, Airway, and Swallowing DisordersHead and Neck Surgery.
 Dr. Silverman is rated as a Distinguished provider by MediFind in the treatment of Vocal Cord Dysfunction.
-His top areas of expertise are Spasmodic Dysphonia, Swallowing Difficulty, Painful Swallowing, Laryngectomy, and Myringotomy.
+He is also highly rated in 29 other conditions, according to our data.
+His clinical expertise encompasses Spasmodic Dysphonia, Swallowing Difficulty, Painful Swallowing, Laryngectomy, and Myringotomy.
+Dr. Silverman is board certified in American Board Of Otolaryngology.

 Distinguished in Vocal Cord Dysfunction